mikereidnz/pycf/README.rst

 the FSF's interpretation of copyright law makes cfl a derivative work of GSL.
-Since GSL is only used for random number generation and some optional minimization routines, it would be easy to find more permissively licensed replacements (such as the Mersenne Twister), and I'm happy to relicense all non-GSL components under the X11 or the modified BSD license.
-The choice to use GSL is primarily due to convenience; it is widely available on most linux distributions and reduces the number of obscure dependencies.
+Since GSL is only used for random number generation and some optional minimization routines, it would be easy to find more permissively licensed replacements (such as the Mersenne Twister), and I'm happy to relicense all GSL independent components under the X11 or the modified BSD license.